EricZheng1024/EIE/README.md

-Codes for "Enhanced Ideal Objective Vector Estimation for Evolutionary Multi-Objective Optimization" (Under review).
+Code for "Enhanced Ideal Objective Vector Estimation for Evolutionary Multi-Objective Optimization" (Submitted to AIJ).

 We use `PlatEMO v3.5` to conduct experimental studies.
 The problems and algorithms involved in the experiments are located in "PlatEMO\Problems\MOPs" and "PlatEMO\Algorithms\MOEAs", respectively.
 Files unrelated to the experiments have been removed from PlatEMO.